TomObungu/physics.md/OCR A Level Physics/Specification/Stars/Energy levels in atoms.md

 When an electron moves from a higher energy level to a lower one, it loses energy.
 Due to the conservation of energy, when the electron transitions between the levels, a photon is emitted from the atom.
 This transition is called de-excitement.

+Due to $E \propto f$, the energy released corresponds to the frequency of light released and thus different colours of light within the visible light range.
 ## Why electrons emit photons
 When electrons lose energy, the energy transfer is not lost but transferred into another form of energy as light.
 This is due to the quantum mechanical nature of a photon.
 The energy released from the photon is a pulse of electromagnetic energy.
 The quantum mechanical properties of the photon cause the energy to have a frequency within visible light.